 Admissions teams will look for these when reviewing your application.

-- Content of written personal statement displaying passion for medicine, which demonstrates motivation, enthusiasm, skills and experiences
+- Content of written personal statement displaying a passion for medicine, which demonstrates motivation, enthusiasm, skills, and experiences

 - Content and quality of reference

 - Knowledge of and commitment to medicine as a discipline of study

 - Good attitude to personal development and learning